 In my last Excel Tutorial, I covered using SUMIFS and SUMPRODUCT.
 Data Tables is also an advanced topic in Microsoft Excel that falls under the category of What-If Analysis.
 What-If or Sensitivity Analysis is carried out to study the variation of the output to changes in the input variable.

 In the last two posts, you learnt the basics of Net Present Value (NPV) and how to calculate NPV using formulae.
-However, Microsoft Excel makes… Read More »How to calculate NPV in Excel using Functions
+However, Microsoft Excel makes it easy for you with two inbuilt functions.
+The first is NPV (surprise!) and the second is XNPV (my favourite).
+NPV From the official help article, NPV takes the following…

 I’ve covered the basics of Net Present Value (NPV) previously.
-If you don’t know what NPV is, then please read that post first before continuing.… Read More »How to calculate NPV in Excel using Formulae
+If you don’t know what NPV is, then please read that post first before continuing.
+After reading this post, you will be able to learn how to use Excel to calculate NPV of cash flows.
+This tutorial will teach you how calculate the NPV using…

 Continuing with our Excel Tutorials, in this article, I’ll take you through using Goal Seek in Microsoft Excel 2007.
 The function is same as that of earlier versions of Excel as well as Excel 2010.
 The screenshots below are taken in 2007.